-Socially responsible market The underlying BTI concept of a socially responsible market economy implies not only free markets and property rights, but also principles of social justice, responsibility and sustainability.
-Because we consider democracy empirically and functionally interlinked with a market economy, we aggregate democracy and market economy ratings into a single Status Index and use the term market-based democracy.
-Constitutional democracy and a socially responsible market economy are goals but not necessarily direct priorities in complex processes of development and transformation.
-Development in our understanding entails not only economic growth, but also overcoming poverty while extending freedoms of action and choice to the largest possible share of the population.
+Market economy flanked by The underlying BTI concept of a market economy flanked by socio-political safeguards implies not only the existence of free markets and property rights, but also the principles of social justice, responsibility and sustainability.

+Because we consider democracy to be empirically and functionally interlinked with a market economy, we aggregate democracy and market economy ratings into a single Status Index and use the term market-based democracy.
+Constitutional democracy and a socially responsible market economy are goals but not necessarily direct priorities in the complex processes of development and transformation.
+In our understanding, development entails not only economic growth, but also the process of overcoming poverty while extending freedoms of action and choice to the largest possible share of the population.
 Transformation refers to comprehensive, politically managed social change from an authoritarian system toward a market-based democracy.